 ATONEMENT

 For those moving closer and closer to God there is always an unseen spiritual process taking place.
 It is the beauty of the workings of atonement in our souls.
+This process is unseen, yet if it was not there we would feel and know the difference.

 All of the silver used in the structure of the tabernacle came to 9,600 pounds.
-Now that is a lot of silver!
+Now that is a lot of silver, but what is that compared to the souls of mankind?

-DIFFERENT FROM THE HEAVENLY TABERNACLE
+DIFFERENCE FROM HEAVENLY TABERNACLE

 UNSEEN REDEMPTION